Notifuse/notifuse-php/README.md

 ## Exceptions

-The Notifuse client will throw exceptions for connection errors and API errors (400, 401, 500...).
+The Notifuse client will throw exceptions for connection errors and API errors (400 Bad Request, 401 Unauthorized, 500 Internal Server Error...).

 ## Support